addu390/kill-switch/README.md

 - The app `kill_switch` will eventually be a stand-alone django app.
 - [Django Installable Guide](https://realpython.com/installable-django-app/)

-The basic idea of the "kill-switch" is to take a JSON input and evaluate a set of rules on the input JSON and return the match result.
+The basic idea of the "kill-switch" is to take a JSON input and evaluate a set of rules on the input JSON and return the match result (Boolean).

 ## Example:
 - JSON input:
 ```